 Either their friends and family were all chipping in to buy them some seriously expensive envelopes or someone was organising their honeymoon for them without them, or anyone else, knowing where they were going or what they were doing.

-And so we discovered Blind Honeymoon – a truly brilliant business built for the brave.
+And so we discovered Blind Experiences – a truly brilliant business built for the brave.

 Here’s how it works: